Newsweek: Newsweek Publishing LLC (2018–present)

 In September 2018, after completing the strategic structural changes introduced in March of the same year, IBT Media spun off Newsweek into its own entity, Newsweek Publishing LLC, with co-ownership to Dev Pragad and Johnathan Davis of IBT Media.
-Under current co-owner and CEO Dev Pragad, Newsweek has made improvements and the company is growing and profitable.
-According to a profile in Management Today, Dev Pragad has spent the past five years leading a remarkable transformation at Newsweek.
-Profits have been growing healthily since 2018, and the company is without debt for the first time in decades.

-In 2020, Newsweek's website hit 100 million unique monthly readers, up from seven million at the start of 2017.
-In 2021, its revenues doubled to $60 million and traffic increased to 48 million monthly unique visitors in May 2022 from about 30 million in May 2019 according to Comscore.
-Dev Pragad was recently profiled in The CEO Magazine regarding the publications turnaround, which was also the subject of a Harvard Business School case study.
-The case focuses on the challenges Dev Pragad and Newsweeks digital transformation and the actions of its leadership team to turn it into a successful, long-term business.
+In 2020, Newsweeks website hit 100 million unique monthly readers, up from seven million at the start of 2017.
+In 2021, traffic increased to 48 million monthly unique visitors in May 2022 from about 30 million in May 2019 according to Comscore.
+The "rebirth" of Newsweek was the subject of a study by Harvard Business School.